yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Azure portal screenshot showing available databases to backup.
 For the BCDRAOG Always On Availability Group, AutoProtect is set to 'ON'.](images/bk-sql6.png "Select items to backup")

-    > **Note:** Using AutoProtect backups up the current database and any future databases on this Always On Availability Group.
+    > **Note**: Using AutoProtect backups up the current database and any future databases on this Always On Availability Group.
+    >
-    > **Note:** You may also want to backup system databases on each of the SQL Servers.
+    > **Note**: You may also want to backup system databases on each of the SQL Servers.

 13. On the 'Backup' blade, note that **BCDRAOG\BCDRAOG** is now listed for backup.
 Leave the policy as the default `HourlyLogBackup` policy.
 Select **Enable Backup** and wait for the deployment to complete.